 Paternity DNA Testing

 For several reasons, it may be necessary to determine the biological relationship between an individual and his or her alleged father.
-Paternity DNA testing helps to accurately determine whether an individual is the biological father.
+Paternity DNA testing helps to accurately determine whether an individual is a biological father.

 Like ancestry DNA testing, paternity testing was not easily accessible to consumers until very recently.
 It was also costly.